-While courses were offered at three locations, the third, the Collier Campus, is comprised by only eight artifacts.
+Courses were only offered at two sites as comprised in the online to traditional comparison above.
 As a result, any meaningful comparison is best left with the online-to-traditional comparison in 2.1.2.2 above.

 2.1.3 Data Distribution & Longitudinal Studies